smbjorklund/media_update/doc/terms.md

 ### Menu

 Hierarchical list of &lt;title>, &lt;url> pairs.
-Menus can also take on the role of being a _block_.
+Menus can take on the role of being a _block_.

 ### mlid (menu link id)